01-edu/public/subjects/java/piscine/ComputeArray/README.md

 Create a file `ComputeArray.java`.

-Write a function `computeArray` that returns receives an array, and returns a new array with computed values.
+Write a function `computeArray` that receives an integer array, and returns a new array with computed values.

-- if the item is a multiple of 3, the item is multiplied by 5
+- If the item is a multiple of 3, it is multiplied by 5
-- if the item is a multiple of 3 + 1 (e.g. 1, 4, 7, ...), the item is incremented by 7
+- If the item is a multiple of 3 + 1 (e.g. 1, 4, 7, ...), it is incremented by 7
-- if the item is a multiple of 3 + 2 (e.g. 2, 5, 8, ...), the item stay as it is.
+- If the item is a multiple of 3 + 2 (e.g. 2, 5, 8, ...), it stays unchanged.

 ### Expected Functions